+The Generation Planning Bond is designed for people who wish to reduce their IHT liability, but who still need to receive an 'income' from their capital.
 'Income' payments are regular withdrawals of capital.
 This product is not generally suitable for people who have no other form of savings or income.
 It cannot be surrendered during your lifetime so you would not be able to get your capital back if you required it in the future.

-This guide and the features and benefits it describes, are based on our interpretation of current law and taxation practice in the UK and Isle of Man as at 1 December 2024, which could change in the future and are subject to individual circumstances.
+This guide and the features and benefits it describes, are based on our interpretation of current law and taxation practice in Ireland and the UK as at 1 December 2024, which could change in the future and are subject to individual circumstances.
 Therefore the tax benefits of this product may also change.

-It is important to read this guide together with the Estate Planning Bond Key Features Document and any other applicable disclosure documents, ensuring that you take financial and tax advice from your authorised Financial Adviser.
+It is important to read this guide together with our Generation

+Planning Bond Key Features Document and any other applicable disclosure documents, ensuring that you take financial and tax advice from your authorised Financial Adviser.
 We accept no responsibility for the consequences of your investment in the bond, including the suitability of your chosen product and personal taxation.

-A reduced rate of 36% applies if a person gives away at least 10% of their net estate to charity (i.e. after deductions such as the available nil rate band and other reliefs and exemptions).
+1 A reduced rate of 36% applies if a person gives away at least 10% of their net estate to charity (i.e. after deductions such as the available nil rate band and other reliefs and exemptions).
 The 40% IHT rate will apply for any other estate.

-The nil rate band will be frozen at £325,000 until at least the end of the tax year 2029/30.
+The nil rate band will be frozen at £325,000 until the end of the tax year 2029/30.
 In addition, the residence nil rate band has been phased in since 2017 and now stands at £175,000.
 The 2024 Autumn Budget confirmed that it will remain at this level until the end of tax year 2029/30.
 This provides an additional nil rate band on death to be used against certain qualifying residential property.
 If you think this could apply to you, then you should speak to your Financial Adviser for more information.

-COULD THE ESTATE PLANNING BOND WORK FOR YOU?
+COULD THE GENERATION PLANNING BOND WORK FOR YOU?

-One of the dilemmas associated with IHT planning is deciding how to gift capital to your beneficiaries in order to mitigate your estate's IHT bill, but still keep enough 'income' to maintain your current lifestyle.
+One of the dilemmas associated with IHT planning is deciding how to gift capital to your beneficiaries in order to mitigate your estate's IHT bill, but still retain enough 'income' to maintain your current lifestyle.

-The Estate Planning Bond may be the right choice for you if:
+The Generation Planning Bond may be the right choice for you if:

-- You have a potential UK IHT liability due to being long term resident2 in the UK. - You have £50,000 or more to invest. - You are looking for an investment that could be used to reduce your estate's liability to IHT, whilst retaining the right to regular withdrawals of capital, also referred to as 'income', in this guide, throughout your lifetime (or until the value of the bond falls to zero). - You are prepared to accept risk to your capital.
-The level of risk will depend on the funds chosen. - You would like access to a wide range of permitted investment funds.
+- you have a potential UK IHT liability due to being long term resident2 in the UK. - you have £50,000 or more to invest. - you are looking for an investment that could be used to reduce your estate's liability to IHT, whilst retaining the right to regular withdrawals of capital, also referred to as 'income' in this guide, throughout your lifetime (or until the value of the bond falls to zero). - you are prepared to accept risk to your capital.

+The level of risk will depend on the funds chosen. - you would like access to a wide range of permitted investment funds.

-Once the bond has been set up, it cannot be surrendered or assigned during your lifetime.
+Once set up the bond cannot be surrendered or assigned during your lifetime.